Canning House

-Canning House is a British not-for profit and non-governmental organisation dedicated to the discussion of social, political and economic affairs across the region of Latin America through research and debate.
+Canning House is a British not-for profit and non-governmental organisation dedicated to the discussion of social, political and economic affairs across the region of Latin America and Iberia through research and debate.

 Founded in 1943, Canning House serves as a forum for debate and discussion of the current affairs of the region.

 History

 Canning House is named after George Canning (1770–1827), British Foreign Secretary between 1807–1809 and 1822–1827, and briefly Prime Minister in 1827.
 Canning was a prominent advocate of the emerging republics in early Latin America, and is a recognized figure in the region with several streets bearing his name.

 Canning House first came into being in 1943 with the creation of the Hispanic Council and the Luso-Brazilian Council simultaneously.
 Following the end of the Second World War, both councils were merged, and the resulting entity was commonly referred to as Canning House.
 In 1973 the Hispanic and Luso-Brazilian Council was registered as a limited company, and in 1997 Canning House was set up as a wholly owned subsidiary.
 Initial meetings took place at the Shell-Mex House before offices were set up in Berkeley Street in 1947.
-From 1953 until 2018, Canning House was based in Belgrave Square before moving to 126 Wigmore Street, where it can be found today.
+From 1953 until 2018, Canning House was based in Belgrave Square before moving to 126 Wigmore Street.
+Canning House moved to its current headquarters in 50 Broadway, London, in 2023.

 In July 2022, Jeremy Browne, a former British Minister of State for Latin America, among other regions, became Canning House's Chief Executive.

-Focus areas

-Canning House has a number of areas including Trade & Investment, Government & Policy, Education, Research and Culture.

-In the area of Trade & Investment, Canning House takes an active role in encouraging links between the UK and Latin America.
-It holds many events each year discussing the opportunities available across different sectors and informing British businesses about the Latin American market.
-This ranges from hosting trade missions from countries such as Bolivia, to holding conferences on the Biofuel industry in Latin America, as well as smaller, focused policy roundtables with key figures from selected industries.

-Since 2020, Canning House has authored an annual report titled LatAm Outlook.
-The report examines the six largest economies of the region (Argentina, Brazil, Chile, Colombia, Mexico and Peru) through lenses including Politics, Economics, Security, Society, Health and the Environment, and makes some predictions as to how the following five years will play out.
+Activities and Events

+Canning House regularly convenes events on the UK-Latin American relationship.
+It hosts a series of conferences each year on mining, infrastructure, finance and technology.
+These events are aimed at encouraging trade and investment links between the UK and Latin America, and Iberia.

+The Rt Hon Kemi Badenoch MP giving a speech at the Canning House Argentina-UK Summit, 2025.

+Each year, Canning House hosts two "LatAm-UK Summits" which focus on either Mexico, Brazil, or Argentina.
+The 2025 edition of the Argentina-UK Summit included a speech by the Leader of the Opposition of the United Kingdom, the Rt Hon Kemi Badenoch MP.
+Previous editions of the Brazil-UK Summit were known as the UK-Brazil Conversa.

+At their offices in London Canning House convenes roundtables with prominent political figures from the region and business actors from the UK and Latin America.
+Roundtable guests have included former Ecuadorian President Guillermo Lasso, and the Parliamentary Under-Secretary of State for Latin America, Chris Elmore MP.

 Canning House has served as secretariat for the All-Party Parliamentary Group (APPG) meetings on Latin America since 2015, and has contributed to parliamentary papers examining the UK's relationship with Latin American nations.

-Each year Canning House holds the Canning Lecture, a series of lectures presented by visiting heads of state in which they offer their perspective on UK–Latin America relations and explore possible avenues for cooperation in the future.
-Previous figures to have given lectures include former President of Chile Michelle Bachelet, the President of Colombia Ivan Duque, and former President of Brazil Fernando Henrique Cardoso.